johnisraelexist/scheduler/README.md

       Sample Response:
       HTTP 200 OK
       Project plan created with ID: {projectId}

+      Note: You can create a project with no tasks.
+      Sample Request:
+        {
+          "name": "E-commerce Website",
+          "projectStartDate": "2024-10-15",
+          "tasks": [
+          ]
+        }

-  2. Add a Task to a Project Plan
+  ### 2. Add a Task to a Project Plan
       Endpoint: /add-task
       Method: POST
       Description: Adds a task to an existing project plan.
       Sample Request Body:
       {
         "projectPlanId": 1,
         "name": "Task 1",
         "description": "Details about the task",
         "startDate": "2024-10-15",
         "endDate": "2024-11-15"
       }
       Sample Response:
       HTTP 200 OK
       Task added to project plan with ID: {projectPlanId}

-  3. Retrieve All Project Plans
+  ### 3. Retrieve All Project Plans
       Endpoint: /retrieve-all
       Method: GET
       Description: Fetches all project plans.
       No Request Body
       Response will be all the project plans

-  4. Update a Task
+  ### 4. Update a Task
       Endpoint: /tasks/{taskId}
       Method: PUT
       Description: Updates an existing task and recalculates affected dates.
       Path Variable: taskId - The ID of the task to update.
       Sample Request Body:
       {
         "name": "Updated Testing",
         "duration": 7,
         "dependencies": [6],
         "projectPlanId": 2
        }
       Response:
       HTTP 200 OK
       Task updated and affected dates recalculated.

-  5. Update a Project
+  ### 5. Update a Project
       Endpoint: /{projectId}
       Method: PUT
       Description: Updates an existing project plan and recalculates affected dates.
       Path Variable: projectId - The ID of the project to update.
       Sample Request Body:
       {
         "name": "Updated Website Project",
         "projectStartDate": "2024-10-15"
       }
       Sample Response:
       HTTP 200 OK
       Project updated and affected dates recalculated.

-  6. Delete a Task
+  ### 6. Delete a Task
       Endpoint: /tasks/{taskId}
       Method: DELETE
       Description: Deletes a specific task from a project plan.
       Path Variable: taskId - The ID of the task to delete.
       Sample Response:
       HTTP 200 OK
       Task deleted.

-  8. Delete a Project
+  ### 7. Delete a Project
       Endpoint: /{projectId}
       Method: DELETE
       Description: Deletes a specific project plan.
       Path Variable:projectId - The ID of the project to delete.
       Sample Response:
       HTTP 200 OK
       Project deleted.